Parcours Tempo

 COURSES IN THE PERSONALISED SUPPORT MODULE

-Allocation of a compulsory workshop from among those listed below, determined by the Student Success Service (REVE), on the basis of the results of the English and French tests that students must take in September, before the start of the course.
+Allocation of a compulsory course from among those listed below, determined by the Student Success Service (REVE), on the basis of the results of the English and French tests that students must take in September, before the start of the course.

 "French" course